Monika-81/padel-pals/README.md

 - My mentor **Precious Ijege** at Code Institute for valuable input and encouragement.
 - The Slack community for be such an open, warm and sharing place.
-- **Alfred Skedebäck** for the original idea of an app he developed for private use.
-I've never seen or used the app he developed but it was the inspiration for this project.
 - **Viet Hoang** for letting me run the app by him and for getting user experience input before, during and at the final stage of the project.